 - If you registered for the four free score reports, these are sent out as soon as your full score report (multiple choice plus Writing, if you took the latter as well) is ready.

 - Any score reports ordered through the ACT website take about one week of processing before being sent to colleges.
+So don't wait until the last minute to request additional reports!

 Step 3: Colleges Receive ACT Scores